hectorcorrea/solr-for-newbies/tutorial.md

 We could also add another `copy-field` directive to copy the main author from a text field (`author_txt_en`) to a string field (`author_s`) so that we can sort search results by author.
 We'll skip that for now.

-### Customizing the subject
+### Customizing the subject field
 Another customization that we'll do is create a string representation of the `subjects_txts_en` field so that we can use subjects as facets (remember that facets require string fields).

 This string version of this field is something that we got for free when Solr automatically guessed the field type to use for it (remember that Solr created an additional `subjects_txts_en_str` for us).
-Now that we are handling this field explicitly with our `*_txts_en dynamicField` definition we need to ask Solr to create this extra field for us:
+Now that we are handling this field explicitly with our `*_txts_en dynamicField` definition we need to explicitly ask Solr to create this extra field for us:

 ```
 $ curl -X POST -H 'Content-type:application/json' --data-binary '{